Tenants' Rights in New Mexico

 Landlord-tenant law in New Mexico protects the rights of its tenants.
 These rights include the right to the security deposit, the right to rent disclosure and the right to notice before landlord entry.
 Learn six rights of tenants in New Mexico.

 New Mexico Tenant’s Right to the Security Deposit

-New Mexico’s landlord tenant law includes certain rules for the security deposit.
-These rules help both the landlord and tenant understand what is expected of them.
+New Mexico’s landlord-tenant law includes certain rules for the security deposit.
+These rules help both the landlord and the tenant understand what is expected of them.